agda/agda-stdlib/notes/first-contribution.md

 ------------------------------------------

 Obtain a local copy of the agda-stdlib repository.
-Here we are going to retrieve from the `agda/agda-stdlib` repository so that `master` always points to the state the official library is in.
+Here we are going to retrieve it from the `agda/agda-stdlib` repository so that `master` always points to the state the official library is in.

 ```shell